plotly/dash-labs/docs/07-LongCallback.md

 ## Celery configuration
-Here is an example of configuring the `LongCallback` plugin to use Celery as the execution backend rather than a background process with FlaskCaching.
+Here is an example of configuring the `LongCallback` plugin to use Celery as the execution backend rather than a background process with diskcache.

 ```python
 import dash